Resources for CSB/SJU Social Media Managers

 Questions about appropriate use of content on university social media accounts should be directed to CSB/SJU Social Media Specialist Tiffany Clements.

 Listen, Respond, and Adapt

-As a general rule, don’t treat a social media profile as a soapbox.
-Remember, it’s called social media for a reason.
+It’s called social media for a reason.
 When a fan or follower leaves a comment, respond (if that’s the appropriate course of action, see Be Respectful for further guidance).
 If the comment offers criticism or a suggestion, take it under advisement and don’t be afraid to change your approach to engagement.

 Correct mistakes as expediently as possible.
 Don’t shy away from criticism for the error and learn from the mistake.
-If appropriate, consider responding to the community member from a personal account that identifies you and your responsibilities at the university(ies).
+If appropriate, consider responding to the community member from a personal account that identifies you and your responsibilities at the college(s).
 This shows members of your community there is an individual, rather than a disembodied institutional voice, on the other end of a page or profile.
 Also, don’t be afraid to take a sensitive conversation offline, when appropriate.